-Animals that live in the alpine survive on the razor's edge of environmental tolerances, often making them more sensitive to changes in climate than in lower elevation ecosystems.
-Research at NWT indicates that in the alpine the growth and survival of animals, like pikas and marmots, and the phenology of insects, like flower pollination by bumble bees, can provide important early warning signs of global climate change.
+Animals that live in the alpine zone survive on the razor's edge of environmental tolerances, often making them more sensitive to changes in climate than in lower elevation ecosystems.
+Research at NWT indicates that in the alpine zone, the growth and survival of animals, like pikas and marmots, and the phenology of insects, like flower pollination by bumble bees, can provide important early warning signs of global climate change.

 The American pika (Ochotona princeps) is considered a sentinel species for detecting ecological effects of climate change.
 This hamster-sized lagomorph, or "rock rabbit," is an icon of rocky landscapes that survives harsh alpine winters by living under an insulating blanket of snow.
 Pikas don't hibernate, so they need a store of food to last them through the winter.
 In alpine areas, they use the short summer months to collect and store a haypile of grasses and forbs.
 Building a haypile can be hot work during the summer for these round, furry animals that are built to retain heat, so pikas take refuge in the cool spaces under boulderfields, especially rocky features that harbor sub-surface permafrost and seasonal ice (Millar and Westfall 2010).
 In the winter pikas rely on the insulation of snow to keep them warm by protecting them from exposure to extremely cold temperatures.
 In a warming climate, pikas are expected to have more trouble gathering the resources they need to survive a harsh winter.
 NWT researchers are studying the insulating properties of snow cover and the combined effects of summer and winter temperatures, snow cover, and the presence of subsurface ice on the survival of pikas.